hindutva/hindutva.github.io/paganology/japan/spirituality/_index.md

 ## Family
 - Japan 2017: just 2% of babies are born out of wedlock.
 (W-Germany: ~25%, E-G: >50%, UK >45%, US~40%).

+## Ancestors
+"Hence, Noh has deep ties to the gods...
+I go to my ancestors graves at least once a month.
+I report to them having completed successful Noh plays and also inform them about upcoming performances..." - Michishige Udaka 宇高通成